 NRR continues to take actions to sustain the improvements in the RAI guidance and the accountability in the process.
 In April 2018, mandatory RAI refresher training was conducted for applicable NRR, NSIR, and NRO staff.
 The training emphasized (a) the explicit identification of the applicable technical and regulatory bases for RAIs; (b) ensuring that the RAIs issued are relevant to the licensing action being reviewed; (c) the requirements and expectations regarding the RAI administrative processes and records management; and (d) the expectation associated with achieving the RAI issuance target of 5 days.
-Lessons learned from the NRR RAI process will be incorporated or expanded to update applicable standalone office-level guidance for other NRC programs such as license renewal and non-power production utilization facilities activities.
-Additionally, an NRR desk-top audit review guide and associated RAI guality review template for conducting subsequent RAI audits have been piloted.
+Lessons learned from the NRR RAI process will be incorporated into a new office instruction on RAIs as part of the guidance consolidation effort related to the NRR and NRO merger.
+Additionally, an NRR desk-top audit review guide and associated RAI quality review template for conducting subsequent RAI audits have been piloted.
 The pilot was completed in October 2018 and it was determined that the sampled RAIs met quality expectations but needed improvement on administrative processing.
 The pilot recommended that subsequent RAI audits may not be necessary because quality meets expectations.
 However, the pilot recommended that additional guidance and training be provided to the administrative staff to improve RAI administrative processing.
-NRR management is considering these recommendations.
+On May 23, 2019, all NRR administrative assistants received an e-mail reminder on appropriate RAI administrative processing.